asattiraju13/asattiraju13/README.md

 ### What I'm working on 💻
 - Researching Deep Learning and Explainability with Neuroimaging Data
 - Building my Personal Website
-- Learning Computer Vision with OpenCV, Databases
+- Learning Computer Vision with OpenCV, Backend Development
 - Looking to getting involved with open source projects

 ### Skills 🧰